TycheSoftwares/woocommerce-table-rate-shipping/README.md

-# woocommerce-table-rate-shipping
-WooCommerce Table Rate Shipping by Mangohour
+# WooCommerce Table Rate Shipping by Mangohour

 The fixes for "Table Rate Shipping by Mangohour" plugin are committed in this.